bkleinen/bkleinen.github.io/hugo/content/classes/ss2024/info2/labs/lab-06.md

 ---
-title: 'Info2: Exercise 05: Execution times'
+title: 'Info2: Exercise 06: Execution times'
 author: kleinen
 layout: lab
-draft: true
+draft: false
 weight: 60
+params:
+  math: true
 ---

 ## Learning Goals

 After this lab you should be able to agree with each of the following statements.